Yaanwanzi/terraform-master-class-series/05 - Variables and Data Sources/a) Variables/a). variable-types.md

   default = ["Value1", "Value2"]
 }
 ```
-- How do you reference List values ?
+- How do you reference List values ? using index.
+The first value has index0, second has index 1 .......

      - instance_type = var.mylist[1]